Overview

 A. Custody of client assets remain that of the registered account owner at the custodian and at the address of

 record.
-Clients are solely responsible for paying all fees and charges of the custodian.
-Clients will authorize Con
+Clients are solely responsible for paying all fees and charges of the custodiam Clients will authorize Concord

-cord Atlantic to provide the custodian with instructions and orders for the purchase and sale, conversion, redemp
+Atlantic to provide the custodian with instructions and orders for the purchase and sale, conversion, redemption,

 B. Reporting

-well as all transactions through the statement period.
-Clients also receive a quarterly portfolio summary from the
+as all transactions through the statement period.
+Clients also receive a quarterly portfolio summary from the Advisor

 Clients have an opportunity to reconcile their accounts with these two independent sources of account information.